Jim Danforth: 1980s

 In 1979, Danforth was hired, along with Rick Baker, to design effects for Edward Pressman's proposed production Conan, which evolved into Conan the Barbarian (1982), with neither Danforth or Baker were involved with.
-Although Danforth was not firstly involved on the visual effects of the John Milius project, he was hired to paint a matte shot during postproduction.
+Although Danforth was not directly involved on the visual effects of the John Milius project, he was hired to paint a matte shot during postproduction.
 He executed a matte painting for the penultimate shot of the film, showing Conan and the princess walking down toward a painting of a landscape valley.
 Danforth also provided a matte painting for the little-known film, The Day Time Ended (1980).

 Danforth was subsequently hired to create the visual effects for the prehistoric spoof comedy Caveman (1981) starring ex-Beatle Ringo Starr.
 Danforth designed the dinosaurs and directed the live-action scenes in which the dinosaurs would appear, but the hands-on animation was done by David Allen, Randy Cook and Pete Kleinow.
 Danforth left the project "about two-thirds of the way."

 Then Danforth returned to England to assist on Ray Harryhausen's last film Clash of the Titans (1981) and animated portions of the Kraken sequence, the two-headed wolf sequences and most of the Pegasus sequence.

 In the mid-1980s, he was hired to do the "thought-box" matte shots for Danforth-fan Mike Jittlov's first feature film The Wizard of Speed and Time (1988 /released to theaters in 1989, and later on VHS and Laserdisc), based on Jittlov's 1980 short film of the same name.
 Jim and his wife appear briefly on camera as two space shuttle astronauts in orbit during the film's final effects extravaganza sequence and also appear in a sequence spoofing the Directors Guild.

 During the late 1980s and early 1990, he was involved with the John Carpenter films Body Bags (1993), They Live (1988), Prince of Darkness (1987), and Memoirs of an Invisible Man (1992), providing matte paintings, optical effects, stop motion animation, and second-unit direction.

 1990s

 Throughout the 1990s, he kept a lower profile, mainly providing matte paintings and supervising composite matte work on several films, a continuation of his film work since the 1960s.
 Comprehensive lists of these are at the Internet Movie Database.
 A link to that site is below.

 Danforth presently lives and works in Los Angeles, creating fine-art and fantasy-genre paintings.

-In the early 2000s, he released a detailed autobiography of his personal life and film career- "Dinosaurs, Dragons, and Drama", on two CD-ROMs /volumes 1 and 2, that include many rare photos and detailed technical information (which he decided to not publish in printed book form because of economic reasons).
+In the early 2000s, he released a detailed autobiography of his personal life and film career, titled "Dinosaurs, Dragons, and Drama", on two CD-ROMs.
+These include many rare photos and detailed technical information (which he decided to not publish in printed book form for economic reasons).
+A third volume was released in 2022.